 What Causes Erythema Multiforme?

 Most cases of erythema multiforme happen because the body has an allergic reaction to an infection or a medicine.
-The most common trigger is the germ that causes cold sores.
-In kids, a germ that causes lung infections also can trigger erythema multiforme.
+The most common trigger is the virus that causes cold sores.
+In kids, a type of bacteria that cause lung infections also can trigger erythema multiforme.